Elecraft KX3 / KX2

 I have since changed to using RG 174 with BNC's on both ends.
 I only us it for runs under 35 feet.
 I like to keep my complete portable QRP go package as small and light as possible and RG 174 makes the package a lot smaller.
 I can actually put a small antenna in one pants pocket and the RG 174 in my other pocket.

 The LiPo battery, pictured right, is a great addition to my KX3 package.
 The fully charged three cell LiPo battery is around 12.2 volts.
 You can run the KX3 at 10 watts output power with this battery.
 Since I only run my KX3 at the 5 watt level, I can use this battery for a very long time when set up portable.

 The four cell pack will product too high of a voltage for the KX3, 16 volts fully charged.
 The Nickel Metal Hydride Battery, I have used on the Icom IC 703, is almost twice the size of this LiPo and only delivers 4200 mha.
 Nickel Metal Hydride Battery will also self discharge in a few weeks while just sitting on the shelf.
 The LiPo batteries will hold their charge, on the shelf, for an extened period of time.
 I added the fuse holder and the Anderson Power Poles to the battery.

-Hobby King Is another place to purchase LiPo batteries.
+Hobby King Is a great place to purchase LiPo batteries.
 They seem to have the best price.
 They now have a stateside location so shipping is a lot faster.

 The needed charger, purchased from Hobby Partz, was only $19.

-This battery is also a great choice for other rigs like the Icom 703 and the You Kits / Ten Tec QRP rigs.
+These batteries are also a great choice for other rigs like the Icom 703, Yaesu FT 817 and the You Kits / Ten Tec QRP rigs.